jsruano/dap1_migration_analysis/README.md

 In the current global context, understanding migration patterns is crucial for policymakers, researchers, and institutions.
 This project focuses on analyzing migration flows from Argentina to Europe, particularly to Spain and Italy, over the past 30 years.
 This period is selected to observe recent trends and compare them with historical migrations, reflecting on the historical and cultural connections between these countries.

 ## 1.2.
-Objectives

-### General objectives
+General objectives

-To analyze the relationship between poverty levels, employment, and other relevant indicators that may trigger migration from Argentina to Europe over the past 30 years, with a focus on Spain and Italy.
-These countries are chosen due to their historical, cultural, and ancestral connections with Argentina, stemming from significant European immigration in the 19th and 20th centuries.

-### Specific objectives

-- To evaluate how variations in GDP per capita among Argentina, Italy, and Spain influence migration patterns.
-- To investigate the correlation between poverty rates in Argentina and migration trends towards Europe.
-- To compare economic conditions in Argentina with those in Italy and Spain, focusing on key indicators such as GDP per capita and poverty levels.
-- To assess migration exchanges between Argentina and Europe based on existing data.
-- To analyze the demographic composition of migrants, including age, education level, and professional background, and how these factors impact migration decisions.
+To explore migration trends between Latin America and Europe over the past 30 years, with a specific focus on how migration stock data reflects cultural and historical ties, particularly between South America (Argentina) and Europe (Spain and Italy).
+Additionally, to analyze the correlations between key economic indicators such as poverty rates, GDP per capita, unemployment, and net migration.

 ## 1.3.
-Research questions
+Research and analysis questions

-- **How has the poverty rate in Argentina changed over the past 30 years, and how has this impacted migration flows to Italy and Spain?**

-    Hypothesis: Increased poverty rates in Argentina are positively correlated with higher migration rates to Italy and Spain.

-- **What differences exist in GDP per capita among Argentina, Italy, and Spain, and how do these differences relate to migration decisions?**

-    **Hypothesis:** Lower GDP per capita in Argentina relative to Italy and Spain is associated with higher migration rates, as individuals seek better economic opportunities in countries with higher GDP per capita.
+- Where do Latin America and Europe stand in terms of permanent migration flows?
+- What is the impact of historical and cultural connections on migration between these regions?

-- **Is there a significant correlation between poverty in Argentina and migration to Europe?**
+- Are there significant correlations between economic indicators (poverty, GDP per capita, unemployment) and migration patterns?

-    **Hypothesis:** There is a significant correlation between higher poverty levels in Argentina and increased migration to Europe, with more severe poverty leading to higher migration rates.

-- **What other economic factors (such as income inequality) might be influencing migration patterns?**

-    **Hypothesis:** Besides poverty, high levels of income inequality in Argentina may also contribute to increased migration, as individuals from lower-income brackets seek more equitable opportunities in Europe.

-- **What are the demographic characteristics of migrants from Argentina to Europe, and how do these characteristics influence migration trends?**

-    **Hypothesis:** The demographic profile of migrants (including age, education, and occupation) affects migration trends, with younger, more educated individuals being more likely to migrate to Europe for better job prospects.

 # 2. Methodologycal process